Delaware Route 404: DE 404 Truck

 Delaware Route 404 Truck (DE 404 Truck) is a truck bypass of the section of DE 404 through the town of Georgetown.
 The route begins at the intersection between US 113 and DE 18/DE 404, heading south along with US 113 on four-lane divided Dupont Boulevard.
 The road passes through commercial areas with some farmland, reaching an intersection with US 9.
 At this point, US 113/DE 404 Truck becomes concurrent with US 9 Truck.
 The road heads southeast through woodland with some farm fields and businesses.
-US 9 Truck/DE 404 Truck split from US 113 by heading north-northeast on two-lane undivided South Bedford Street.
-The road passes commercial development before heading through farmland with some homes.
-The routes curve to the north-northwest prior to heading north.
-US 9 Truck/DE 404 Truck turn east onto Park Avenue and pass through residential areas before crossing the Delmarva Central Railroad's Indian River Subdivision line at-grade.
-The road runs through agricultural areas and passes to the south of Delaware Coastal Airport, where it makes a curve to the north.
+US 9 Truck/DE 404 Truck split from US 113 by heading east-northeast on two-lane undivided Arrow Safety Road.
+The road passes through a mix of farmland and woodland with some development, coming to a roundabout with South Bedford Street, where the name changes to Park Avenue.
+The routes continue east before curving to the northeast, crossing the Delmarva Central Railroad's Indian River Subdivision line at-grade.
+The road turns east and passes to the south of Delaware Coastal Airport, where it makes a curve to the north.
 US 9 Truck/DE 404 Truck head through a mix of farmland and woodland with some homes to the east of the airport, crossing the Delmarva Central Railroad's Lewes Industrial Track line at-grade before ending at US 9/DE 404 east of Georgetown.